trumank/uesave-rs/README.md

 There is a small binary utility to quickly convert saves to and from a plain text JSON format which can be used for manual save editing.

+> This has been modified for a more compact serialization, and is incompatible with the original one.

 ## Usage

 ```console